billdoerr/Android-Carputer/README.md

 	- [x] **(PI Camera cable on order)** Use PiCam rather than USB camera.
 Validated USB camera works.

 ### Priority v1.0
-- [ ]  Create final Raspbian image for Carputer.
+- [x]  Create final Rasbian image for Carputer-Rear.
-    - [ ]  Need to redo mouting of usb flash drive.
+	- [x]  Need to configure motioneye to use PiCamera rather than USB camera.
-	- [ ]  Need to configure motioneye to use PiCamera from Carputer-Rear rather than the USB camera from Carputer-Rear.
+- [x]  Create final Raspbian image for Carputer.
-- [ ]  Create final Rasbian image for Carputer-Rear.
+    - [x]  Need to redo mouting of usb flash drive.
-	- [ ]  Need to configure motioneye to use PiCamera rather than USB camera.
+	- [x]  Need to configure motioneye to use PiCamera from Carputer-Rear rather than the USB camera from Carputer-Rear.

 - [ ]
 - [ ]